siva-ratnakar/test_lab_site/README.md

-#Office
+#Diss Lab Test Site

-A Responsive HTMl Template for Businesses.
+A Responsive HTMl Template forked from technext/Office

+#A few changes done according to the need of the purpose
+-The data from about, people, and other base html pages -The logo and other images

 #Features